paulomuraroferreira/llama3_8b_finetuning/README.md

 The code for this step can be found at `/llama3_8b_finetuning/creating_instruction_dataset.py`

 The text content from the downloaded papers was parsed using Langchain's `PyPDFLoader`.
 Then, the text was sent into the Llama 3 70B model via Grok.
 Grok was chosen due to its speed and small cost.
 Also, it must be noted that the Llama 3 user license only allows its use for training/fine tuning Llama LLMs.
-Therefore, we wouldn't be able to use Llama 3 for create instructions/answer pairs for other models, even open-source ones or for non-commercial use.,
+Therefore, we wouldn't be able to use Llama 3 for create instructions/answer pairs for other models, even open-source ones or for non-commercial use.

-The prompt for the pairs creation are on utils file, and it can also be seen below:
+The prompt for the pairs creation are on the utils file, and it can also be seen below:

 '''